org-tigris-jsapar/jsapar/docs/basics.md

 The `org.jsapar.convert.LineManipulator` interface can be used to act as both [Content Enricher](http://www.enterpriseintegrationpatterns.com/patterns/messaging/DataEnricher.html) and [Content Filter](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentFilter.html).
-You can add line manipulators to all converters and thus tap in to the stream of lines and manipulate them before they are processed further.
+You can add line manipulators to all converters and thus tap into the stream of lines and manipulate them before they are processed further.
 By returning false from the `manipulate()` method, you can indicate that the line should be omitted from the output.

 For example, if you may need to convert a cost contained in a cell between currencies.
 Then you can add a line manipulator to the converter like this: